scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 or Cromwell [cromwell]_.
 We found that these tools, even when used in conjunction, support only a subset of our requirements:

-- low code / no code environment for rapid prototyping with visual editing and jupyter notebooks
+- low-code / no-code environment for rapid prototyping with visual editing and jupyter notebooks
 - seamless scaling during development and deployment
 - GPU support
 - pre-build components for various business domains